kerolloz/03-CS-Second-Term/Compiler.md

 At each derivation step, we can choose any of the non-terminal in the sentential form of G for the replacement

-- top-down parsers try to find the left-most derivation
+- top-down parsers try to find the left-most derivation.
 - bottom-up parsers try to find the right-most derivation in the reverse order.

 #### Parse Tree & Ambiguity